 At the end of the day, everyone likes to have fun and unwind—including your cat.
 No, you can’t share a craft beer with them, but you can definitely introduce your kitty to catnip.
 This affordable and harmless herb can give your cat a serious boost, making them much more playful and relaxed.
 Whether you’re giving them straight catnip or toys laced with the plant, your cat will absolutely love you for it!

 Unlike dogs, cats usually make us work for their affection.
-Don’t be fooled, they enjoy being loved on, too.
+Don’t be fooled though, they enjoy being loved on, too.
 The big difference is that cats prefer to dictate when and how that love takes place.
-Whether using string, a box or actual cat toys, playtime is the easiest way to up the relationship with your feline friend.
+Whether using string, a box or actual cat toys, playtime is the easiest way to improve the relationship with your feline friend.
 Even the most aloof cats will warm up the more playtime you offer them.